Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Godines & Prescott (2025)
 ===========

-.. admonition:: Under Construction (last updated 2025-09-22)

-   This documentation is still being written and may change frequently!
+This page provides all of the code necessary to reproduce our analysis.
+This Python code utilizes the core modules provided in pyBIA and is designed for clarity and ease of use.

+The associated data products are supplied incrementally within the scripts, allowing users to follow the analysis step by step or replicate individual stages in a transparent, technical manner.
+For convenience, we also provide direct access to the complete and priority catalogs below.

+Our complete catalog of the Boötes field (~2.4 million sources), including probability prediction scores from the three machine-learning models and the morphological features computed from the B<sub>w</sub> imaging, is available for `download here <https://drive.google.com/file/d/1nshifEK3pIeILg0m7Wf4kmJE5hotoOZ8/view?usp=sharing>`_.

+A sub-catalog containing the 110 priority candidates is available `here <https://drive.google.com/file/d/15Z7yPMplVdz51CmUD6yKl67dEQxCHNaM/view?usp=sharing>`_, along with the corresponding B<sub>w</sub> and R-band imaging data, which can be downloaded as a binary file `here <https://drive.google.com/file/d/1bgoOmlghqnb_ioZW0ZTRkWHBnJ8UyFuW/view?usp=sharing>`_.

 **NOTE:** All figures are formatted using the `scienceplots` Python package, available via pip.

-Our complete catalog of the Bootes field (~2.4M sources) including the probability prediction scores from the three machine learning models as well as the morphological features computed from the Bw imaging is available for `download here <https://drive.google.com/file/d/1nshifEK3pIeILg0m7Wf4kmJE5hotoOZ8/view?usp=sharing>`_.

-A sub-catalog containing the ~100 priority candidates has also been made available `here <https://drive.google.com/file/d/15Z7yPMplVdz51CmUD6yKl67dEQxCHNaM/view?usp=sharing>`_, as well as the corresponding Bw and R-band imaging data which is available for download as a binary file `here <https://drive.google.com/file/d/1bgoOmlghqnb_ioZW0ZTRkWHBnJ8UyFuW/view?usp=sharing>`_.

 Image Segmentation
 -----------